 To discover what has changed inside the cells or tissues of a patient that has led to the development of treatments for cancer, diabetes or Parkinson’s, researchers need to have access not only to biological samples from patients, but also from people that do not have the studied disease, in order to draw comparisons.
 IBBL collects samples from healthy volunteers, called “control samples” for this use.

 A resource for research

-With the support of Dr Marc Keipes from the health centre Gesondheetszentrum at the ZithaKlinik, we currently collect blood samples that are used as healthy controls for several of our disease-specific studies.
+With the support of Dr Marc Keipes from the health centre Gesondheetszentrum at the ZithaKlinik, we currently collect blood and stool samples that are used as healthy controls for several of our disease-specific studies.
 So far we have over 80,000 samples in our storage facilities from participants recruited through the Gesondheetszentrum.
 This represents a large portion of our total sample collection, which is not surprising given that, for statistical purposes, researchers generally need 4 control samples for each diseases sample they use.

 Keeping an eye on the population